dddiaz/dddiaz.com/content/post/ndam2021/index.md

 It makes a reading every 5 minutes and wirelessly sends that data to my iphone / Apple Watch ⌚ and my Insulin Pump (which I will describe later).

 #### Why is this so important?
-Just like in life, its important to not only know where you are, but where you are going.
+Just like in life, it's important to not only know where you are, but where you are going.

 Before continuous glucose monitoring, I would have to base all my treatment decisions on a single number.
 That number couple be going up dramatically or down, and I would have no idea.